cander/gobasic/README.md

 [Usenet](https://en.wikipedia.org/wiki/Usenet), someone posted a [BASIC interpreter implemented entirely in Bourne Shell](https://gist.github.com/cander/2785819) (`sh` - long before `bash`, `zsh`, etc.).
-At the time I was amazed by the painful lengths he went through to parse and execute a BASIC program.
-I figured there had to be a better way
+At the time I was amazed by the painful lengths the author went through to parse and execute a BASIC program.
+I figured there had to be a better way.